-In Objective 1, the feasibility of test methods that are conventionally used for uncoated steels in cementitious systems were evaluated for coated steel rebar systems.
-Hence, 3-bar prism specimens and 1-bar lollipop specimens with various uncoated and coated steel rebars were cast and tested using the following techniques: (i) half-cell potential (HCP), (ii) macrocell corrosion current (MCC), (iii) linear polarization resistance (LPR), and (iv) electrochemical impedance spectroscopy (EIS).
-A total of 50 specimens were tested, and the test durations were about 400 days for prism and 200 days for lollipop specimens.
-Results indicated that the MCC measurements on prism specimens could not detect the ongoing corrosion activities.
-The possible reason for the unfeasibility of MCC is the differences in the corrosion circuits in the case of uncoated and coated steel rebars.
-If the resistances offered by FBE coating ($> 30 \text{ k}\Omega$) and concrete are significantly high then, the corrosion cell forms across various exposed points on the top rebar itself - without the participation of other rebars.
-Such corrosion will not be reflected in the current measurements made across multiple rebars.
-Also, because of the high ohmic drop across the FBE coating, the HCP and LPR measurements could not detect the initiation of corrosion at the steel surfaces.
-Only EIS measurements could effectively detect the initiation of corrosion in systems with FBE coated steels.
-Therefore, a test methodology based on the EIS technique using lollipop specimens and a generalized equivalent circuit were proposed to detect the initiation of corrosion.
-On the other hand, CPC coating offers low resistance ($< 0.02 \text{ k}\Omega$); therefore, all the studied techniques, except HCP, could detect the initiation of corrosion.
-Therefore, a test methodology based on LPR and using lollipop specimens was proposed to detect the initiation of corrosion of CPC coated rebars.
+In Objective 1, the suitability of test methods that are typically used to detect corrosion initiation of uncoated steels in cementitious systems were evaluated for FBE and CPC coated steels.
+A set of 50 3-bar prism and 1-bar lollipop specimens were tested using (i) half-cell potential (HCP), (ii) macrocell corrosion current (MCC), (iii) linear polarization resistance (LPR), and (iv) electrochemical impedance spectroscopy (EIS) techniques.
+MCC tests are not suitable due to formation of corrosion circuits that are not captured by the prescribed measurements.
+The differences in the corrosion circuits is due to the high resistance of FBE coating (> 40 k $\Omega$ ).
+Also, HCP and LPR measurements could not detect the initiation of corrosion at the steel surfaces due to high ohmic drop across the FBE coating.
+Only EIS based tests could detect the ongoing corrosion activities in FBE coated systems.
+Therefore, a test method using EIS technique, 1-bar lollipop specimen and a generalized equivalent electrical circuit is proposed to detect the initiation of corrosion and chloride threshold of FBE systems.
+On the other hand, the MCC, LPR, and EIS techniques could detect the initiation of corrosion of CPC systems with low resistance (< 0.2 k $\Omega$ ).
+Therefore, a test method using LPR technique and 1-bar lollipop specimen is proposed to detect the initiation of corrosion of CPC coated rebars.
+This test method for corrosion detection and chloride threshold (Clth) determination of coated steels in cementitious systems is named as 'cs-ACT' test method.

-In Objective 2, the effect of inadequate construction practices such as exposure of the coated rebars to sunlight (say, UV rays) and mechanical scratch damage on the coating on the coating characteristics, chloride thresholds, and service lives of systems with FBE coated steel rebars were evaluated.
-To investigate the effect of exposure to sunlight/UV rays on coating characteristics, a total of 45 FBE coating samples were exposed to an accelerated UV weathering chamber for 60 days.
-The results from micro-analytical studies (using FTIR, SEM,

-EDX, etc.) show that the exposure of FBE coated steel rebars to sunlight/UV rays can result in UV-induced chemical changes, shrinkage, and cracking of FBE coating.
-Then, to investigate the corrosion characteristics of FBE coated steel rebars, a total of 20 lollipop specimens with uncoated, FBE coated steel rebars with no damage (FBEC-ND), with scratch damage (FBEC-SD), and after UV exposure (FBEC-UV) were cast and tested using the proposed methodology from Objective 1.
-It was found that the FBEC-ND and FBEC-UV coating undergoes a 4-stage (slow) and 2-stage (fast) coating degradation, respectively.
-Experimental results show that FBE coating with scratch damage and UV exposure can undergo premature initiation of corrosion, the mechanisms involved are proposed.
-Also, the frameworks to determine the Cl{th} , $D{Cl, coating}$, and service lives of RC systems with FBE coated steel rebars are proposed.
-It was found that exposure to UV rays can significantly increase the $D{Cl, coating}$ and decrease the Cl{th} than uncoated steel.
-The proposed model estimated that the scratch damage and UV exposure of the coating can result in $\approx 70\%$ and 40% reduction, respectively, in the service lives of RC systems.
+In Objective 2, the effect of sunlight-induced degradation and abrasion-induced damage of the coating on the characteristics of coating, $Cl{th}$ of steel, and service life of systems with FBE coated steel rebars were evaluated.
+To investigate the effect of exposure to sunlight on coating characteristics, a total of 45 FBE coating samples were exposed to a UV chamber for 60 days.
+Micro-analytical studies (using FTIR, SEM, EDX, etc.) show that the exposure of FBE coated steel rebars to sunlight/UV rays leads to chemical changes and shrinkage-induced cracking of FBE coating.
+Then, a total of 20 1-bar lollipop specimens with uncoated rebars and FBE coated steel rebars with no damage (FBEC-ND), with abrasion-induced scratch damage (FBEC-SD), and UV-induced degradation (FBEC-UV) were cast and tested using the 'cs-ACT' method developed.
+It was found that the FBEC-ND and FBEC-UV coating undergoes a 4-stage and 2-stage coating degradation, respectively, which also influences the microclimate at the coating-steel interface and corrosion mechanisms.
+Using the cs-ACT test method, the Clth of FBEC-SD and FBEC-UV specimens were determined.
+It was found that exposure to UV rays can significantly increase the $D{Cl, coating}$ and decrease the $Cl{th}$ .
+Also, a new framework to determine the service life of RC systems with FBE coated steel rebars in cementitious systems are proposed.
+It was estimated that the abrasion/scratching and UV exposure of the coating can reduce the service life by $\approx 70$ and 40%, respectively.